docker/docs/content/get-started/docker-concepts/the-basics/what-is-an-image.md

 1. Images are immutable.
 Once an image is created, it can't be modified.
 You can only make a new image or add changes on top of it.

 2. Container images are composed of layers.
-Each layer represented a set of file system changes that add, remove, or modify files.
+Each layer represents a set of file system changes that add, remove, or modify files.

 These two principles let you to extend or add to existing images.
 For example, if you are building a Python app, you can start from the [Python image](https://hub.docker.com/_/python) and add additional layers to install your app's dependencies and add your code.
 This lets you focus on your app, rather than Python itself.